-Likewise, hunted meat was a staple for the travelling Voortrekkers, European settlers mostly of Dutch origin.
+Likewise, hunted meat was a staple for the traveling Voortrekkers, European settlers mostly of Dutch origin.

-With nothing but a wagon between you and the elements, being able to carry and safely store sufficient food was essential.
+With nothing but a wagon between you and the elements, carrying and safely storing sufficient food was essential.
 Tools to do it with were minimal.

 Preserving meat, creating biltong

 It’s far from a novel problem, of course.
 Man has roamed in search of adventure and prosperity for millennia.
-Where there are cattle there is meat to eat- and pre-refrigeration, fresh meat and a hot climate were a bad match indeed.
+Where there are cattle, there is meat to eat- and pre-refrigeration, fresh meat, and a hot climate were a bad match.

-Humankind has needed to keep food edible long-term since time immemorial, whether it was from cattle herds or game hunting.
-In fact, the southern African Khoisan hunter-gatherers would air-dry game meat to preserve it after a kill, one of the first preservation methods ever used.
+Humankind has needed to keep food edible long-term since time immemorial, whether from cattle herds or game hunting.
+The southern African Khoisan hunter-gatherers would air-dry game meat to preserve it after a kill, one of the first preservation methods ever used.

-With the addition of vinegar for acidic taste, soft texture and long-term longevity, as well as saltpetre (potassium nitrate) to ward off deadly botulism toxins, the result was a delicious and nutritious snack that would last and last.
+With the addition of vinegar for acidic taste, soft texture, and long-term longevity, as well as saltpeter (potassium nitrate) to ward off deadly botulism toxins, the result was a delicious and nutritious snack that would last and last.

 Soldiers in the Anglo-Boer war claim to have survived lost in the hills for months only because of the trusty biltong in their pack!

-Few microbes can grow in an acidic environment, and saltpetre, as we mentioned, kills many of the most dangerous strains.
+As we mentioned, few microbes can grow in an acidic environment, and saltpeter kills many of the most dangerous strains.

-Coupled with the anti-microbial powers of spices like pepper, coriander and cloves, as well as the moisture-free environment created by salting and then dehydrating meat, it can last months longer than fresh meat.
+Coupled with the anti-microbial powers of spices like pepper, coriander, and cloves and the moisture-free environment created by salting and dehydrating meat, it can last months longer than fresh meat.

 With modern vacuum packing, it can last indefinitely if well stored.

-While they do share some roots- both are ancient ways of preserving meat so it keeps its nutrition without going off- the end product is quite different.
-Biltong is a thicker and raw cut that retains a juicier, meatier profile, and the unique addition of vinegar and secret spices to the mix creates a more complex texture and flavour profile than salt-dried, cooked jerky.
+While they share some roots- both are ancient ways of preserving meat, so it keeps its nutrition without going off- the end product is quite different.
+Biltong is a thicker and raw cut that retains a juicier, meatier profile, and the unique addition of vinegar and secret spices to the mix creates a more complex texture and flavor profile than salt-dried, cooked jerky.

-Oddly, it’s more common for jerky to be smoked than biltong, and jerky often has added sugar in the recipe, too.
+Oddly, it’s more common for jerky to be smoked than biltong, and it often has added sugar in the recipe.

-While Southern Africans love to bond over their favourite biltong flavours, don’t expect to find many jerky eaters if you visit.
+While Southern Africans love to bond over their favorite biltong flavors, don’t expect to find many jerky eaters if you visit.

 There’s very little market for it on the continent- terms like ‘boot leather’ and ‘hard plastic’ are sometimes tossed around.
 Don’t worry, though- people will be keen to introduce you to the succulent taste of biltong, so you’ll soon have a new passion to enjoy together!

-Add onion powder, brown sugar, and Worcester sauce for a smokier tang; garlic, bay and lemon for something juicy; or fire up the chilli and paprika for a ‘babalaas’ (hangover) blend that will shock your liver back to work.
+Add onion powder, brown sugar, and Worcester sauce for a smokier tang; garlic, bay, and lemon for something juicy; or fire up the chili and paprika for a ‘babalaas’ (hangover) blend that will shock your liver back to work.